Eddpt/EAColourfulProgressView/README.md

 ```

 ##Usage
-Set the `Custom Class` of a `UIView` to `EAColourfulProgressView` in Interface Builder, customize the available variables, build and run ;)
+Set the `Custom Class` of a `UIView` to `EAColourfulProgressView` in Interface Builder, customize the available variables and see them being live rendered ;)

 ##Future improvements